olivia-em/docblog/src/physcomp/week1.md

   <img class="blog-img" alt="Fantasy Device: Food 3D Printer (Sketch)" src="https://cdn.glitch.global/d7ac8ce9-d6b5-4915-b92c-e6f0bf0d0c29/FD-sketch.jpg?v=1725903968920">
 <img class="blog-img" alt="Fantasy Device: Food 3D Printer" src="https://cdn.glitch.global/d7ac8ce9-d6b5-4915-b92c-e6f0bf0d0c29/fantasydevice.jpg?v=1725902818753">
   </div><br>

+#### Labs
+arduino :(

 #### Readings

 ##### Bret Victor, <i>A Brief Rant on the Future of Interaction Design</i>
+This was an incredibly interesting read; I definitely agree that the future interfaces he's talking about are boring.
+Mostly because they basically exist already, and any upgrades to them would be expected and not very interesting in the end.
+One of the failings of touch screens, tablets, and smart devices is the inability to interact with the
 ##### Timo Arnall on the fallacy of invisible interfaces
+hello